Kinokkory/wiwinwlh/tutorial.md

 ~~~~

 Using the Typeable instance allows us to write down a type safe cast function
-which can safely use ``unsafeCast`` and provide a proof that the resulting type
+which can safely use ``unsafeCoerce`` and provide a proof that the resulting type
 matches the input.

 ```haskell